lilcpu/slate/source/index.html.md

 }
 ```

 This endpoint takes in a merchant name and merchant address info.
 Lifespan will identify and return instructions for the cancellation process of the given merchant.
-This process usually takes no more than 24 hours and in some cases lifespan can return this information instantly.
+In most cases lifespan will return this information instantly but in some cases this process could take up to a few hours.
 See the example response of <span style="color:#cd3d64;">`/cancellations/id`</span> for an example of the payload returned for a completed cancellation info request.

 ### HTTP Request